-There were numerous promising concepts that we wanted to include in our Smart Parking Meter project.
+There were numerous promising features that we wanted to include in our Smart Parking Meter project.
 To narrow down these concepts to only those that are beneficial to the project, the decision-making matrix in Table 4.2.1 was utilized.
 The rows represent the promising concepts to be rated.
 The columns of the table represent the metrics to rate those concepts.
 The values in the cells represent the rating for each metric.
 Finally, the concepts with the highest total ratings were selected.
 This can be seen in the table with those cells that are highlighted.

 The highlighted concepts in table 4.2.1 were selected to be designed further.
 These concepts have varying degrees of feasibility.
 The physical parking meter is a requirement for the design as it will house all the electronics to provide the functionality for the other concepts.